Friendship is important to me. True friendship, that is.

 I have come to the following conclusions:

-- You show a genuine interest in the other person’s passions and activities.
+You show a genuine interest in the person’s passions and activities.
 You learn from each other.
 You identify and nurture your common interests.

-- You maintain contact, despite distance and the passing of time.
+You maintain contact, regardless of distance and time.
 You remember each other’s birthday.
 You share each other’s milestone celebrations.

 Here’s some timeless advice Polonius gave his adult son Laertes, in William Shakespeare’s Hamlet, Act I Scene III.
 These words are part of a longer speech by Polonius about how to find true friends and keep them.